Understand your Excess

 What is driver-specific excess?

 Finally, there is the matter of driver specific excess.
-This is an additional excess you may need to pay if an accident occurs when your car is being driven by a specific person - another named driver - on your policy.
-If the insurance company perceives this person to be higher risk, they may apply this specific driver excess, but this will depend on your insurer.
+This is an additional excess you may need to pay if an accident occurs when a specific person is driving your car.
+This could be another named driver on your policy.